Looking at Mean-Payoff and Total-Payoff through Windows: Introduction

-{\bf Related works.} This paper extends the results presented in its preceding conference version \cite{chatterjee_ATVA2013} and gives a full presentation of the technical details.
+{\bf Related work.} This paper extends the results presented in its preceding conference version~\cite{chatterjee_ATVA2013} and gives a full presentation of the technical details.
 Mean-payoff games have been first studied by Ehrenfeucht and Mycielski in~\cite{EM79} where it is shown that memoryless winning strategies exist for both players.
 This entails that the decision problem lies in NP~$\cap$~coNP~\cite{KL93,ZP96}, and it was later shown to belong to UP~$\cap$~coUP~\cite{jurdzinski98}.
 Despite many efforts~\cite{GKK88,ZP96,P99,LP07,BV07}, no polynomial-time algorithm for the mean-payoff games problem is known so far.
-Gurvich, Karzanov, Khachivan and Lebedev~\cite{GKK88,KL93} provided the first (exponential) algorithm for mean-payoff games, later extended by Pisaruk \cite{P99}.
+Gurvich, Karzanov, Khachivan and Lebedev~\cite{GKK88,KL93} provided the first (exponential) algorithm for mean-payoff games, later extended by Pisaruk~\cite{P99}.
 The first pseudo-polynomial-time algorithm for mean-payoff games was given in~\cite{ZP96} and was improved in~\cite{BCDGR11}.
 Lifshits and Pavlov~\cite{LP07} propose an algorithm which is polynomial in the encoding of weights but exponential in the number of vertices of the graph: it is based on a graph decomposition procedure.
 Bjorklund and Vorobyov~\cite{BV07} present a \emph{randomized} algorithm which is both subexponential and pseudo-polynomial.
-While all the above works are for single dimension, multi-dimensional mean-payoff games have been studied in~\cite{VR11,chatterjee_FSTTCS10,chatterjee_CONCUR2012}.
+Special cases for mean-payoff games can also be solved in polynomial time depending on the weight structure~\cite{CHKN14}, and the algorithmic problem has also been studied for graphs (with one player only)~\cite{Karp78,CHKLR14}.
+Extension of the worst-case threshold problem - the classical decision problem on mean-payoff games - with guarantees on the expected performance faced to a stochastic adversary has been considered in~\cite{DBLP:conf/stacs/BruyereFRR14}.
+While all the above works are for single dimension, multi-dimensional mean-payoff games have been studied in~\cite{VR11,chatterjee_FSTTCS10,DBLP:journals/acta/ChatterjeeRR14}.
 One-dimension total-payoff games have been studied in~\cite{gawlitza2009} where it is shown that memoryless winning strategies exist for both players and the decision problem is in UP~$\cap$~coUP.